lydia-gao/LinkifyServices/docs/database-schema.md

 **Relationship 2: Resource-to-Analytics**

 - Type: One-to-Many relationship
-- Description: Each resource (URL, QR code, barcode) can have multiple analytics entries
+- Description: Each resource (URL, QR code, barcodes) can have multiple analytics entries
 - Implementation: Through `resource_type` and `resource_id` fields in the analytics table
 - Event tracking: Each row in the analytics table represents a single interaction event (one click or scan)
 - Data captured: The analytics table stores detailed information about each interaction with a resource